wp-plugins/testimonials-widget/readme.txt

 Like wise, the author uses class `testimonialswidget_author` and join ", " uses class `testimonialswidget_join`.

-= How to change the admin access level setting for the quotes collection admin page? =

-Change the value of the variable `$testimonialswidget_admin_userlevel` on line 33 of the testimonials-widget.php file.
+= How to change the admin access level setting for the quotes collection admin page? = Change the value of the variable `$testimonialswidget_admin_userlevel` on line 33 of the testimonials-widget.php file.
 Refer [WordPress documentation](http://codex.wordpress.org/Roles_and_Capabilities#Capability_vs._Role_Table) for more information about user roles and capabilities.

+= I'm stuck, how can I get help? =
+Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.

 == Screenshots ==